 The goal of the program is to provide participants with grounding in U.S. foreign policy in all its complexity, to help them develop effective syllabi and curricula, and to provide them with teaching tools that will help make them more effective in the classroom.
 This will be achieved through a rigorous curriculum that focuses on the study of the historical foundations of U.S. foreign policy, a careful review of foreign policy actors and institutions, exploration of regional political issues, and lively interaction amongst all participants.
 Participants will also be encouraged to pursue their own research agendas and to utilize new media tools such as blogging about U.S. foreign policy.
 Together, these activities will help shape their roles as opinion leaders and informed educators in the international environment.

-Nominated by U.S. embassies, consulates, and Fulbright commissions, the 16 participants selected represent the following countries: Argentina, Cambodia, Chile, Ecuador, Egypt, Finland, India, Macedonia, Mongolia, Mozambique, Nepal, Portugal, Sudan, Tunisia, Vietnam, and Zambia.
+Nominated by U.S. embassies, consulates, and Fulbright commissions, the 18 participants selected represent the following countries: Bangladesh, Brazil, Burma, Cambodia, Cameroon, Colombia, Egypt, India, Indonesia, Kyrgyz Republic, Lebanon, Lithuania, Malawi, Montenegro, New Zealand, Pakistan, Romania, and Russia.

 About the Institute